Ediser-mEDRA/mEDRA-service/ws/export-metadata/export-metadata-specs.md

 # WEBSERVICE SPECIFICATIONS FOR EXPORT METADATA

 This API allows mEDRA users who deposits content metadata in mEDRA systems to retrieve and then export it in different formats (Crossref, DOAJ, DOI schema, etc.) than the original one (ONIX).
-Each user with the need to use the present service must operate only in their(s) prefix(es).
+Each user with the need to use the present service must operated only in their(s) prefix(es).

 ## Endpoint